antonieell/WebDevelopmentReact/week1/week1.md

 -   How do render the view to the DOM?

-> In the exemple above there is onde root node, on this node the element (first paramm) will be redenderized
+> In the example above there is where root node, on this node the element (first param) will be renderized

          ReactDOM.render(element, document.getElementById('root'));

 ## Introduction to JSX

-JSX === Syntatic extenxion to JavaScript, is the special syntax that reacte usu when it expresses the various react elements
+JSX === Syntactic extension to JavaScript, is the special syntax that react usu when it expresses the various react elements

     const element =  <h1>Hello, World!</h1>

--   Shorthand notation to reproesent JaaScript function calls that evaluent to JavaScript objects
+-   Shorthand notation to represent JavaScript function calls that eventual to JavaScript objects

     > The HTML syntax in the code gets mapped in react into a corresponding JavaScript object here

--   Avoids aritifical separtion ofredenring logic from other UI logic
+-   Avoids artificial separation offering logic from other UI logic

-    > ir means that ou shold be able to easily embed JavaScript like expressions into your JSX code, for example:
+    > It means that  should be able to easily embed JavaScript like expressions into your JSX code, for example:

         const dish = {id:0, name:"Uthappizza"}
         return (